-ABH is not a natural or organic brand, but they do claim to use safe ingredients.
+ABH is not a natural or organic brand, but they do claim to use safe and clean ingredients.

 For a makeup brand, ABH has a relatively decent spread of ingredients that can benefit your skin, and they also avoid using anything that could be harmful where possible.

 Many of ABH's products are free of allergens such as common preservatives, irritants, gluten, nickel, fragrance, parabens, soy, propylene glycol, and lanolin.

 Reading the ingredient list is crucial because Anastasia Beverly Hills is not hypoallergenic or non-comedogenic, and they do not claim to be.

 The EU/UK Have Stricter Ingredient Regulations

 As a conscientious shopper, you must read up on any brand's ingredient list before you make a purchase – especially if you live within the United States.